qclaogui/codelab-monitoring/kubernetes/read-write-mode/logs/README.md

 make deploy-read-write-mode-logs
 ```

-Once all containers are up and running you can search for traces in Grafana.
+Once all containers are up and running you can search for logs in Grafana.

 Navigate to [http://localhost:8080/explore](http://localhost:8080/explore) and select the search tab.